AsimIqbal0300/Ecommerce-marketing-data-pipeline/README.md

 - Add orchestration (e.g. Dagster) to monitor and schedule syncs across all sources
 - Incremental models in dbt to reduce processing cost as data volume grows
 - CI/CD pipeline for automated dbt testing on every commit
-- Support for additional channels (TikTok Ads, Apple Ads)
+- Support for additional channels (Snapchat Ads, TikTok Ads, Apple Ads)

 ---